victorock/ansible-operator-tower-config/README.md

 EOF
 ```

-> NOTE: The CRs will be annotated with the tower host that where they were configured (`tower.ansible.com/host: <host>`)
+> NOTE: CRs will have an annotation with `tower.ansible.com/host: <host>`

-With the credentials, we can start to create the CRs that represents the different configurations that we want to have applied in Tower.
-The example below, shows the most basic CR, the [Organization](config/samples/tower_v1alpha1_organization.yaml) and [Project](config/samples/tower_v1alpha1_project.yaml).
+With the credentials, we can start to create the CRs which represents the different configurations that we want to have applied in Tower.
+The example below shows the most basic CRs, the [Organization](config/samples/tower_v1alpha1_organization.yaml) and [Project](config/samples/tower_v1alpha1_project.yaml).

 ```YAML